kaiachain/kaia-docs/docs/misc/operation/aws-ami.md

 ## Launch new EC2 instance with AMI in Amazon console

 When launching a new EC2 instace in the AWS console, you should select an AMI.
-Search for `kaia-mainnet` or `kaia-kairos` in the AMI search bar.
+Search for `kaia-mainnet` in the AMI search bar.

 ![AMI search bar](/img/misc/ami_search.png)